On to the question.

 How-to Guide: How to Handle an External API Call Error in Workflows

-In the same way you can place Read User inside the Try section of If Error card.
+In the same way, you can place Read User inside the Try section of the If Error card.

-Even though the Read User cards results in an error the flow execution continues.
+Even though the Read User card results in an error, the flow execution continues.
 The Assign card outside of If Error was processed.

 💎 Read all other Okta Workflows How-To Guides.

 📒 Have a question about Okta Workflows?
 Join the weekly community office hours to get help.